aravindveluri/YouTube-Automation/README.md

 4. Second, the program will ask for your password.
 Enter the corresponding account password or enter "testpassword@123" corresponding to the test account that I created and click enter key.
 5. Next, the program will ask for input terms which the program will search on YouTube.
 6. Next, it will print top ten results for the search, and asks to input which video should be played.
 Finally, it asks whether you like or disliked to video and after entering corresponding input, the programs exits, while the browser stays open.

+The demo video is included in the project report pdf file.